 A-7: SafeDisc protection engine uses something called ‘ATIP Checker’ Basically this is a default command that is frequently used by your burner to register size and ability to write to your CDR/CDRW media, SafeDisc performs this scan it to establish

-weather or not the media is burnt or printed.
-Currently there is a way to hide or block this ability by Alcohol 120% ‘Ignore Media Type’ however running CloneCDs is always recommended from a *-ROM drive that by default doesn’t support ‘ATiP Checker’ command, since it isnΣ΄ required for its only function.
+whether or not the media is burnt or printed.
+Currently, there is a way to hide or block this ability by Alcohol 120% ‘Ignore Media Type’ however running CloneCDs is always recommended from a *-ROM drive that by default doesn’t support ‘ATiP Checker’ command, since it isnΣ΄ required for its only function.

 Q-8: What about CloneDVDs, why is it impossible to make them work burnt ?

-A-8: This is unfortunately a hardware issue, apparently DVDs cannot be burnt RAW mode, which is necessary to reproduce the SafeDisc verification signature, the only possible, but currently unavailable solution to this might be either modified firmware or a ‘chipped’ DVDRW Drive.
+A-8: This is, unfortunately, a hardware issue, apparently DVDs cannot be burnt RAW mode, which is necessary to reproduce the SafeDisc verification signature, the only possible, but a currently unavailable solution to this might be either modified firmware or a ‘chipped’ DVDRW Drive.